anthonystanton/Aviation-Project/README.md

 **Desktop first, single-page website**

 * Developed using HTML and SASS
-* Mainly focused on the featurs of flexbox and used thoroughly across the design
+* Mainly focused on the features of flexbox and used thoroughly across the design
 * Responsive design used throughout
 * Used breakpoints specifically for when the site starts to break
 * Aimed to build a website that uses reusable code